 Stuart Wilson/Getty Images

-Hilary Mantel accepts the Costa Book Of The Year award in January.
+Hilary Mantel accepted the award for Costa Book Of The Year in January 2013 in London.

 The daily lowdown on books, publishing, and the occasional author behaving badly.